 Curricular Practical Training (CPT) is off-campus work experience that must be in the F-1 student’s field of study and must contain a curricular component.
 The purpose of CPT is to allow the student to gain practical experience in their field of study and to bring the learning that would otherwise take place in a traditional classroom setting to a physical, on-site workplace.
 The degree to which the work experience is curricular must be evaluated and assessed by the CPT Faculty Advisor.

 F-1 students are not permitted to finish their program by only doing CPT.
-Students doing CPT during their last term, must have required remaining work for completion of degree that is in addition to CPT.
-For this reason, it is mostly an occasional approval to graduate students working on their thesis/dissertation if the work is integral to the completion of their thesis/dissertation and then the CPT would need to be approved by both their Thesis Advisor and the School Dean.
+Students doing CPT during their last term must have required remaining work for completion of degree that is in addition to CPT.
+For this reason, it is mostly an occasional approval to graduate students working on their thesis/dissertation if the work is integral to the completion of their thesis/dissertation.
+This CPT would need to be approved by both their Thesis Advisor and the School Dean.

-Student who is finishing in the summer is not permitted to do CPT unless they are a graduate thesis student who has work that is required for the completion of their degree and even then, it must have the approval of their Thesis Advisor and School Dean.
+A student completing their program in the summer is not permitted to do CPT unless they are a graduate thesis student who has work that is required for the completion of their degree and, even then, it must have the approval of their Thesis Advisor and School Dean.

-CPT is authorized per academic semester by the International Students and Scholars Office and the USCIS.
+CPT is authorized per academic semester by the International Students and Scholars Office and USCIS.
 CPT work authorization should fall within the semester dates.
-CPT requests in mid semester will require additional written justification that the CPT work experience is integral to the student’s academic degree and outline how it will be integrated into the student’s semester requirements.
+CPT requests in mid-semester will require additional written justification that the CPT work experience is integral to the student’s academic degree and outline how it will be integrated into the student’s semester requirements.

 Each F-1 CPT work authorization must be registered on student's transcript.
 Course registration must be for a minimum of one credit (as per department requirements.)
 Only CPT that is required for completion of degree as per the course catalog may have a course registration of zero credit.